"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Discussion

 \subsection{AI Slop as a Tragedy of the Commons}

 Our findings support framing AI slop as a tragedy of the commons~\cite{hardin1968tragedy}.
-Individual developers and organizations benefit from AI-generated content, but the cumulative effect degrades shared resources: codebases accumulate technical debt, knowledge resources become polluted, reviewer capacity is exhausted, and the trust that collaborative development depends on erodes.
+Independent evidence is consistent with these concerns: A large-scale comparison found that AI-generated code carries more high-risk security vulnerabilities than human-written code~\cite{cotroneo2025human}, and a survey of AI programming assistants found that developers value them for speed but struggle to get output that is correct and controllable~\cite{liang2024survey}.
+As outlined in the introduction, individual gains externalize costs onto the shared resources of collaborative development.
 The structural forces identified in our analysis are the mechanisms through which the commons is overexploited: gameable metrics (a form of Goodhart's law), corporate speed mandates, and reduced developer agency.
-The disconnect is visible at the highest levels: the CEO of one major AI tool vendor publicly objected to the term itself,\footnote{\href{https://www.windowscentral.com/microsoft/microsoft-ceo-satya-nadella-really-wants-you-to-stop-calling-ai-slop-in-2026}{windowscentral.com/\ldots/microsoft-ceo-satya-nadella-\ldots}} even as developers in our data described being overwhelmed by the output of that vendor's tools.
+The disconnect is visible at the highest levels: The CEO of one major AI tool vendor publicly objected to the term itself,\footnote{\href{https://www.windowscentral.com/microsoft/microsoft-ceo-satya-nadella-really-wants-you-to-stop-calling-ai-slop-in-2026}{windowscentral.com/\ldots/microsoft-ceo-satya-nadella-\ldots}} even as developers in our data described being overwhelmed by the output of that vendor's tools.